simonnordberg/simonnordberg.github.io/resume.md

     <div class="grid-item">
       <p>
         Managed a suite of four native mobile apps (iOS & Android) for consumers, merchants, and couriers.
-Led two development teams—one co-located and one distributed across two continents—to drive product development and delivery.
+Led two development teams, one co-located and one distributed across two continents, to drive product development and delivery.
       </p>
       <p>